hkiyomaru/bicamon/README.md

 Let's combine your brain-inspired cognitive architecture with BiCAmon.

 The program to call API is in the test direcory.
-Then, open `api.py`.
+Open `api.py`.
 The function named 'send_to_viewer' can send POST request to BiCAmon.
 Please put this function in the directory in the path.
-And, insert the function call in your program.
+Finally, insert the function call in your program and launch the architecture.

 ## LICENSE